jacobkap/crimebythenumbers/docs/regular-expressions.md

 ### One or more of previous `+`

-The `+` means at least one of the previous and is the same as `{1,}`.
-For example, suppose we wanted to crimes with only two words.
-We would start with some number of letters followed by a space followed by some more letters and the string would end.
+The `+` means that the character immediately before it is present at least one time.
+This is the same as writing `{1,}`.
+If we wanted to find all values with only two words we would start with some number of letters followed by a space followed by some more letters and the string would end.

 ```r